-Talked with County Attorney It might be smart to have the Steve Hirsch about the fair board longitude and latitude for all of the and amusement authority joining towns in the ambulance and in the under the county.
+Mr. Unger refrained from the vote since he sits on the board at towns in the ambulance and in the under the county.
 Mr. Hirsch looked up the law and said it probably won't work.
 The definition of a fair doesn't include a carnival, he said.